 A high loose tail shows the dog is confident and relaxed, whereas a stiff tail signals tension regarding their situation.
 A tail held low or between the legs shows fear or submission.
-If a dog wags his tail quickly, this generally indicates that he is comfortable with his environment, but slow wags can signal that the dog is not comfortable and may react in a hostile manner.
+If a dog wags its tail quickly, this generally indicates that he is comfortable with his environment, but slow wags can signal that the dog is not satisfied and may react hostile.

-It is common for dog owners whose dogs have lost their tails to encounter squabbles with other dogs.
-This is because a dog without a tail cannot effectively display their feelings to other dogs, which can often escalate into unfriendly interactions.
+It is common for dog owners whose dogs have lost their tails to encounter altercations with other dogs.
+A dog without a tail cannot effectively display their feelings to other dogs, which can often escalate into unfriendly interactions.

 While most animals store fat within their bodies to use as energy, a small number of reptiles can use their tail as fat storage.

-The Gila monster, native to southwestern states of North America, use their tails as a fat store.
-During times where food is scarce, they can use their tail as a source of energy until food becomes available.
-The fatter a Gila monster’s tail, the healthier the animal is.
+The Gila monster, native to the southwestern states of North America, uses its tails as a fat store.
+During times when food is scarce, they can use their tail as a source of energy until food becomes available.
+The more overweight a Gila monster’s tail, the healthier the animal is.

 It is not just Gila monsters that can do this.
 Certain species of alligators can also store fat in their tails.
-Alligators do not need to feed often to survive, so they store additional calories in the underside of their tail in the form of fat.
-Their store of fat can be used for as long as two years as energy sources when there is little food available.
+Alligators do not need to feed often to survive, so they store additional calories on the underside of their tail in the form of fat.
+Their fat store can be used for as long as two years as energy sources when there is little food available.

 David Strege, T. F. (2015, September 14).
 Crocodiles Use Their Tails As Propulsion.
 Retrieved from Men’s Journal: https://www.mensjournal.com/adventure/crocodile-uses-tail-to-launch-completely-out-of-water/